-DSS's 2017 Proposed Budget for Recipient Grants is \$61.1 million, a 1.8% increase from the 2016 Projection.
+DSS's 2017 Adopted Budget for Recipient Grants is \$59.9 million, which is flat compared to the 2016 Projection.
 Over 88% of Recipient Grant funding is composed of payments made to clients eligible for TANF and the SNA programs.
 In mid-year 2016, Public Assistance caseloads were 5,785 compared to a 2015 caseload average of 7,070, a decrease of 18.2%.
 This is primarily due to a 21% decrease in TANF Assistance cases and a 17% decrease in the SNA cases.
 The SNA portion of Public Assistance now accounts for 62% of all Public Assistance cases.